magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 ## Shared keys between Apps and Functions

-All of the remaining Magic App JSON keys are shared with Magic Functions, so we'll cover them together here:
+All of the remaining App JSON keys are shared with Functions, so we'll cover them together here:

 ### name

 _(**required**, string)_

-Magic App names must begin with a capital letter to distinguish them from Magic Functions, which must begin with a lowercase letter.
+App names must begin with a capital letter to distinguish them from Functions, which must begin with a lowercase letter.
 Names can include alphanumeric characters and underscores and be at most 64 characters.

 ### version